frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 "Feature Collections" - These are the vector layers, where one feature might be a single state like Alaska in a feature collection of all the U.S. states.

-Load your own! - These are stored in your "Assests" private folders
+Load your own! - These are stored in your "Assets" and remain private
 - Shapefiles
 - CSVs (lat/lon columns, or spatial geometry column such as geoJSON)

-### Satellites = the bread and butter of image data in Earth Engine
+### Remote Sensing = the bread and butter of image data in Earth Engine

-Knowledge about the satellites that supply the bulk of the data to this platform will help you grasp the kind of analysis that is possible.
+Knowledge about the missions that supply the bulk of the data to this platform will help you grasp the kind of analysis that is possible.
 Aspects to think about for each one:
 - Launch date
 - Decommision date (if applicable)
 - Temporal coverage